-Step 1.
-Pour about 2 tablespoons of salt in a container.
+Pour about 2 tablespoons of salt into a container.

-Step 2.
-Place metal objects to be aged in the container.
+Place the metal objects to be aged in the container.
 I used some corner braces for this tutorial.

 I let the braces soak about 4-5 hours until the solution stopped bubbling.

 Use gloves or tongs to remove the metal from the solution and place in another container.